Alan G. Robinson, PH.D.

-Dr. Alan G. Robinson specializes in managing ideas, building high-performance organizations, creativity, innovation, quality, and lean production.
-He is the co-author of ten books, many of which have been translated into more than twenty-five languages.
+Alan specializes in managing ideas, building high-performance organizations, creativity, innovation, quality, and lean production.
+He is the co-author of twelve books, many of which have been translated into more than twenty-five languages.

 A syndicated small business columnist for Scripps-Howard, Paul Tulenko, wrote about Ideas Are Free: